andrew01144/Tasmota-SomfyRTS/README.md

 # The IRsend signal

 This script uses IRsend to generate the Somfy protocol bitstream.
-- I use IRsend, as it is the only way I know to get Tasmota to generate an accurately timed bitstream.
+I use IRsend, as it is the only way I know to get Tasmota to generate an accurately timed bitstream.
 Using Berry's gpio.digital_write() and tasmota.delay() does not have the required precision.
-- By default, the IRsend signal is modulated at 38kHz.
-Interestingly, you can feed that directly to an FS1000A and it ignores the modulation.
-However, I decided not to do that.
-- I set the modulation frequency to as low as it allows, which is 1kHz.
-If IRsend had a 'no modulation' option, that would be perfect.
+IR signals use a 38kHz a carrier that is modulated by the bitstream.
+But we don't want this 38kHz carrier.
+I have three options to handle this:

+- Use 1kHz modulation, and use marks of less than 500us (default).<br>
-- At 1kHz, any "Mark" less than 500us will not show any modulation.
-To get longer Marks, I send multiple adjacent equal-sized Marks.
+At 1kHz, marks shorter than 500us will not show the carrier.
+Obviously, the spaces do not show any carrier.
-- Sadly, the Marks have a tiny Space between them, and these appear as glitches on the IRsend signal.
+For marks longer than 500us, I use multiple shorter marks with zero-length spaces between them. eg: 1500 becomes 490,0,490,0,490
-- The FS1000A filters out the glitches.
-- The CC1101 transmits some of the glitches, but, as far as I can tell, the Somfy filters them out.
+Sadly, the zero-length spaces actually appear as 6us glitches.
+The FS1000A ignores the glitches, The CC1101 transmits some of the glitches, but the Somfy ignores them.
-- So, it seems these glitches do not present a problem.
-If you want a completely clean signal, you can add a simple RC filter to the IRsend pin.
-A 1k2 resistor from the IRsend pin to the Tx module Data/GDO0 pin, and a 47nF capacitor from the Data/GDO0 pin to GND.
+You can optionally add a small RC low pass filter to the pin to remove the glitches (1k2, 47nF).<br>
+In ```RFtxSMFY.be```, set modFreq = 1 to enable the multi-mark logic.

+- Use default 38k modulation anyway.<br>
+It turns out that the FS1000A ignores the 38kHz modulation (not suitable for CC1101).<br>
+In ```RFtxSMFY.be```, set modFreq = 0 to select default 38kHz carrier, and disable the multi-mark logic.

+- Disable IR_SEND_USE_MODULATION (preferred).<br>
+Build the Tasmota image with "#define IR_SEND_USE_MODULATION 0".<br>
+In ```RFtxSMFY.be```, set modFreq = 0 to disable the multi-mark logic.

 ![image](https://user-images.githubusercontent.com/18399286/194718690-cd2effd2-5192-44c0-89d2-3886c64b0a8f.png)